 Total = $171.36

 Social Security and Medicare tax payments are reported quarterly using IRS Form 941.

-How to Run Payroll
+How to run payroll

-Typically, a firm’s human resources department collects the forms needed to compute payroll taxes, and the accounting department performs the tax calculations and payroll processing.
+Typically, a large firm’s human resources department collects the forms needed to compute payroll taxes, and the accounting department performs the tax calculations and payroll processing.

 - Retirement plans: If a worker chooses to participate in a company retirement plan, the employee fills out paperwork to indicate the dollar amount of gross pay that will be invested into the retirement plan each pay period.